 - ESA is planning to launch yet another spacecraft to Mercury in a joint mission with Japan Aerospace Exploration Agency.
 The scientists call this mission as “BepiColombo”- getting its name from Giuseppe Bepi Colombo who is a famous mathematician.
 The spacecraft will be launched this year.
 Also, the spacecraft will take about 7 years to reach the orbit of Mercury.

 - Pretty much like Jupiter, Saturn, Venus, and Mars, Mercury is also visible to the naked eyes without needing a telescope.
 This is a mind-boggling fact since Mercury is really small in size.

 - Mercury neither has moons nor does it have rings around it.
 In kid facts about Venus said that just Mercury and Venus that don’t have even a single moon.
 This is why, at night time, Mercury does not have any illumination at all.

 These are some of the fun facts of Mercury for kids.
-Mercury is one such planet which would never support life for humans no matter how facts of Mercury for kids make it look interesting.
+Mercury is one such planet which would never support life for humans, no matter how facts of Mercury for kids make it look interesting.
 The reasons are quite apparent.
 It would be too hot and too cold for humans to exist.
-You would be reduced to ashes even as you try soaring too close to Mercury has the potential to reduce you to ashes.
-In fact, even most metallic spacecrafts can’t stand so much of heat and melt as a result.
-Besides this, absence of atmosphere in Mercury is yet another reason for it not being able to support life.
+Mercury has the potential to reduce you to ashes if you soar too close to it.
+In fact, even most metallic spacecraft can’t stand so much heat and melt as a result.
+Besides this, the absence of atmosphere in Mercury is yet another reason for it not being able to support life.